 Trade Stock Indices

-Drawing Fibonacci Retracement Levels on Upward and Downward Trend
+Drawing Fibonacci Retracement Areas on Upward and Downward Trend

-The stock indices trading price on a stock indices chart does not move up or down in a straight line.
-Instead it moves up or down in a zigzag pattern.
-Fibonacci Retracement is the tool used to calculate where the zigzag will stop.
-The pullback levels are 38.2%, 50% and 61.8%.
-These form the points at which the stock indices trading market is likely to make a retracement.
+The stock price on a stock chart doesn't move up/down in a straight line.
+Instead it moves up or down in a zigzag manner.
+Fibonacci Retracement is the trading tool used to estimate where the zigzag will stop.
+The pull back levels are 38.2%, 50% and 61.8%.
+These form the points at which the stock trading market is likely to make a retracement.

-What is retracement?
-It is a pullback of the stock indices trading price before the stock indices trading market resumes the original trend/original direction of movement.
+What's retracement?
+It is a retracement of the stock price before the stock market resumes original trend/original direction of movement.

-Example of Zigzag Movement: The Examples below shows stock indices trading price heading upwards in a zigzag pattern.
+Explanation of Zigzag Movement: The Examples below shows stock trading price heading upwards in a zigzag manner.

 The diagram below shows movement in an upwards market.